Ne-Lexa/enum/README.md

 # Changelog

-Changes are documented in the (release page)[https://github.com/nelexa/enum/releases].
+Changes are documented in the [releases page](https://github.com/Ne-Lexa/enum/releases).

 # License